-To follow the diet effectively, you need to stop feeding your dog any processed foods and only give them a single protein source for 4-6 weeks - ideally one they’ve never eaten before (we call this a ‘novel protein’), like rabbit, pork, goat, kangaroo, crocodile, duck or venison.
-Novel proteins are less likely to cause an allergic reaction, which will alleviate the painful symptoms your dog has been experiencing and give their digestive system time to rebalance and rebuild a healthier foundation.
+To follow the diet effectively, you need to stop feeding your dog any processed foods and only give them a single protein source for 4-6 weeks - ideally one they’ve never eaten before, known as a ‘novel protein’, like rabbit, pork, goat, kangaroo, crocodile, duck or venison.

-If symptoms dramatically improve, you can slowly introduce the old diet again (one protein at a time) and see what happens.
-For example, if your dog has been eating venison for 6 weeks, and then reacts badly to eating beef, you'll know what the trigger is (in this case, beef) and can eliminate it from your dog’s diet completely.
+If symptoms dramatically improve, you can slowly introduce the old diet again (one protein at a time) and monitor what happens.

 What’s the best dog food for allergies?

-If you’re up for the challenge of a limited ingredient diet, you’ll be pleased to know ZIWI has done the work for you - our recipes contain only the ingredients your dog needs to thrive (96% fresh meat, organs, seafood and bone).
+ZIWI Peak recipes contain only the ingredients your dog needs to thrive (fresh meat, organs, seafood and bone).

-To illustrate the power of a limited ingredient diet in action, we caught up with Ashleigh Macpherson who has recently switched her parents’ dog, Hades, to a ZIWI diet to try and relieve some of his painful skin issues...
+We caught up with Ashleigh Macpherson who has recently switched her parents’ dog, Hades, to a ZIWI® diet to try and relieve some of his painful skin issues: